oli-ctrl/bsqmg-yoinked/gs/README.md

 These tutorials/guides will teach you how to create a mod.
 It is not IDE dependent, you must configure your IDE appropriately (C++ tools for VSCode and CMake configured correctly for CLion ect.)

-This guide is based for windows, as 74% of developers are on windows - and that powershell scripts are used for development.
+This guide is based for windows, as 74% of developers are on Windows - and that powershell scripts are used for development.

 The getting started guides expects you have knowledge of the following: